Vaccination

 WHY VACCINATE?

-Gladesville Veterinary Hospital (GVH) recommends routine vaccination for dogs, cats, rabbits and ferrets.
+Gladesville Veterinary Hospital (GVH) recommends routine vaccination for dogs, cats, rabbits, and ferrets.

 Vaccination involves the controlled administration of a killed or weakened strain of certain infectious viral or bacterial organisms, which offers protection to the animal against the diseases produced by those organisms.

-Whenever an animal is vaccinated by one of the vets at GVH it is given a thorough health check which includes a physical examination, a discussion of issues relevant to the good health of your pet and an opportunity for you to bring up any concerns you may have about the health or behaviour of your pet.
+Whenever an animal is vaccinated by one of the vets at GVH it is given a thorough health check which includes a physical examination, a discussion of issues relevant to the good health of your pet and an opportunity for you to mention any concerns you may have about the health or behaviour of your pet.

 DOGS